20th Century Ghosts

-20th Century Ghosts is American author Joe Hill's first published book-length work.
-A collection of short stories, it was first published in October 2005 in the United Kingdom and released in October 2007 in the United States.
+20th Century Ghosts is a collection of short stories by American author Joe Hill.
+It is Hill's first published book-length work.
+It was first published in October 2005 in the United Kingdom and released in October 2007 in the United States.

 Publication history

 20th Century Ghosts is the first publication made by American author Joe Hill in October 2005 by PS Publishing which is based in the United Kingdom.
 The original release was available for pre-sale only through the publisher's website.

 The collection has won several awards including the Bram Stoker Award for Best Fiction Collection, as well as the British Fantasy Award for Best Collection and Best Short Story for "Best New Horror."
 The hardcover editions are collectable, especially the signed slipcased edition that had a print run of 200 copies.

-In October 2007, HarperCollins Publishers released the first public edition of Hill's collection.
+In October 2007, HarperCollins released the first public edition of Hill's collection.
 This edition also contains the short story "Bobby Conroy Comes Back from the Dead," which was not previously published in the UK edition.

-Also in October, Apple Inc.'s United States iTunes Store released audiobook versions of the stories in this edition, at US$0.95 per short story, through 29 October.
+In December 2021, the collection was re-published under the title The Black Phone, as a lead-in for the motion picture based on that story in June 2022.